 - Hold and press the volume up + power buttons at the same time.
 Release them when the screen turns on.
 The phone will go into recovery mode.

 - Before you flash the ROM, you need to wipe data.
 To do so, tap on Wipe and then choose Advanced Wipe.
 Select Dalvik / ART cache, System, Vendor and Data.
 Swipe to wipe.
+Do not select the Internal Storage option.
+If you do so, everything in your phone’s internal storage will get deleted including any photos and videos.

 - After wiping the data on your phone, tap on Install. and select the downloaded Android 11 ROM file.
 Swipe to flash.
 Wait for the ROM to be installed.